AdaCore/gnatstudio/docs/users_guide/extending.rst

 using `GPS>>` as the prompt between each command.
 This is needed in order to determine when the output (result) of a command is completed.
-All GPS shell commands (as defined in :ref:`The_GPS_Shell`) are available from this shell.
-In addition, the Python interpreter, if enabled, is also available through the use of the :command:`python` prefix before a Python command.
+All GPS shell commands (as defined in :ref:`The_GPS_Shell`) are available from this shell, but their use is discouraged, in favor of the use of Python commands.
+Those are available through the use of the :command:`python` prefix before a Python command.

 For example, sending :command:`pwd` through the socket sends the :command:`pwd` command through the GPS shell and sends the result to the